 How Do I Apply?

-Write a 1- to 2-page proposal with the following materials:
+Write a one- to two-page proposal with the following materials:

-- A description in 2 to 3 paragraphs of what you hope to accomplish in your summer work.
+- A description in two to three paragraphs of what you hope to accomplish in your summer work

 - Confirm the organization is a 501c3 or government agency.